Protecting Ideas in Cyberspace

 Establishing a business identity on the Internet has taken on a feverish pace as e-commerce businesses struggle to build and develop consumer loyalty and brand recognition.
 The importance of building brand identity will become even more pivotal as the online landscape thickens.
 In cyberspace, adequate trademark protection for a business or its products or services is simply indispensable.
 Inexperienced entrepreneurs often overlook the importance of properly securing these rights in the start-up phase of their business.
 Mistakes at these early stages of choosing and protecting names can be very costly.
 A trademark is a word, logo, design, or even a combination of these.
 A service mark is similar to a trademark except that it is used to express the origin of services.
 Trademarks and service marks are used to identify a business or its products or services.
 Consumers identify trademarks with a particular quality of goods or services.
 They continuously increase in value as the products or services they represent gain brand recognition and consumer loyalty.

 The interaction between trademarks and domain names has created a minefield of potential dangers to businesses.
 Without proper trademark protection, a company’s reputation and goodwill can be “kidnapped” by cybersquatters.
 A cybersquatter is an individual or business that registers a domain name on the web with the intention of ransoming it for sale.
-A company with proper trademark protection is safeguarded from cybersquatters by the Anticybersquatting Consumer Protection Act, which became law in November of 1999.
+A company with proper trademark protection is safeguarded against from cybersquatters by the Anticybersquatting Consumer Protection Act, which became law in 11/1/1999.
 Obtaining a trademark on your company’s name or products helps provide quick and effective recourse to your marks in the event that someone tries to hold your company or product name hostage.
 A trademark not only prevents others from using an exact duplicate of your registered mark, but also prevents the use of confusingly similar marks.

 Before launching a new product or service, it is important to undertake a comprehensive trademark search and obtain a clearance for your mark.
 Inexperienced Internet entrepreneurs have invested considerable sums of time and money promoting a new web-based business only to have their marketing efforts made useless because their mark was already in use by another company.